Afghan’s convoluted and expensive voter registration system completely misses the actual sources of election fraud.

 If voters had a way to rank candidates rather than just choose one, it would be good news for politicians like Tim Pawlenty.

 Join us on livestream for a night of what you won’t hear in the mainstream media.

-A debrief and discussion with observers about what Venezuela's October presidential elections mean for Venezuela, and for the U.S.
+Join us for this debriefing and discussion with observers about what Venezuela’s October presidential elections mean for Venezuela, and for the U.S.